Skip to main content

 "The market is being manipulated" is the default explanation when price moves contradict a held view.
 It is unfalsifiable, requires no data, and can be stated with any level of conviction regardless of evidence.
 It has been the dominant explanation for every major Bitcoin correction since 2013.

+Cycle analysis does not deny that manipulation exists in any market.
+But manipulation does not eliminate cyclical structure; if anything, it amplifies cycle extremes by accelerating selling or buying near natural turning points.
 The structural question is not whether manipulation exists.
 It is: does the price data, examined through a rigorous frequency-domain lens, show evidence of cycle breakdown?
-For Bitcoin in early 2026, that answer is no. The cycles detected in the prior year remain structurally present and are projecting a trough, not a collapse.
+For Bitcoin in April 2026, that answer is no. The cycles are intact and behaving exactly as projected.

 Historical Precedent: 2018, 2020, 2022